-We finally have ollas and I can’t wait to bury them in every corner of the garden.
-The days of standing in the yard for hours a day with a hose are over for us at last – and they can be for you too.
+The performance of my ollas was so good that I replaced all of my drip irrigation with ollas – the holy grail would be filling ollas with drip but that’s another project!
+Either way, the days of standing in the yard with a hose for hours a day are over for us at last – and they can be for you too.
 This is a two-gallon pot with a lid.

 How to Use an Olla

 1. Bury the Olla in soil leaving the neck exposed.

 2. Plant seeds or plants within 18” from the next of the olla.

 3. Fill the Olla with water and let it do the work.

 The water slowly seeps through the unglazed porous clay, directly irrigating roots that will encircle the jar to absorb the moisture that’s wicked out by the surrounding soil.
 As the soil dries out around the roots, it will pull more moisture from the olla watering your plants perfectly.